psychoinformatics-de/studyforrest-www/pelican-theme/README.md

 ### reStructuredText styles

 If you're using reStructuredText for writing articles and pages, you can include the extra CSS styles that are used by the `docutils`-generated HTML by setting `DOCUTIL_CSS` to True.
 This can be done as a global setting or  setting it in the metadata of a specific article or page.

-### Disqus comments

-* This theme sets identifiers for each article's comment threads.
-If you are switching from a theme that doesn't (such as the Pelican built-in default) this will result in existing comments getting lost.
-To prevent this, set DISQUS_NO_ID to _True_.
-* Set DISQUS_ID_PREFIX_SLUG to _True_ if you have configured your article URLs such that the slug alone will likely not be unique.
-Ignored if DISQUS_NO_ID is _True_.
-* You can also enable Disqus comments for pages.
-This is a per-page setting you can control by adding a field `comments` to you pages' metadata.
-Set it to _enabled_ to enable comments for that page.
-Comment-threads for pages will have an id that is prefixed by 'page-'.
-* To show Disqus comment counts on the index page, set DISQUS_DISPLAY_COUNTS to _True_.

 ### Content license